genadigeno/genadigeno/README.md

 ---------------------------

 Hi, my name is Genadi, and I am a Java developer.
 I'm interested in back-end development.
 I like to learn new things.
-Experience with Java, Spring Boot, JPA/Hibernate, JUnit, REST API, PostgresSQL, Docker & Kubernetes, Apache Kafka, Git, MongoDB.
+Experience with Java, Spring Boot, JPA/Hibernate, JUnit, REST API, PostgresSQL, Docker & Kubernetes, Apache Kafka, Git.
 Some experience with AWS services.

 * ✉️  You can contact me at [genadimumladze44@gmail.com](mailto:genadimumladze44@gmail.com)
 * 🤝  I'm open to collaborating on Intersting Projects